Here’s a round-up of this month’s latest insurance industry-related M&As and partnerships.

 Insurify teams up with Toyota’s insurance agency

 AI-powered comparison platform Insurify is integrating with Toyota’s in-house insurance agency, TIMS, to allow customers to compare and buy car insurance policies online using Insurify’s data-driven recommendations and personalized purchase experience.
-Toyota customers and employees at select dealerships across the nation can access to the insurtech’s quote comparison program starting in April 2021.
+Toyota customers and employees at select dealerships across the nation can access the insurtech’s quote comparison program starting in April 2021.

 Walmart invests in GM’s autonomous car startup Cruise